python/cpython/Doc/library/ssl.rst

    Return the protocol that was selected during the TLS handshake.
-If :meth:`SSLContext.set_alpn_protocols` was not called, if the other party does not support ALPN, or if the handshake has not happened yet, ``None`` is returned.
+If :meth:`SSLContext.set_alpn_protocols` was not called, if the other party does not support ALPN, if this socket does not support any of the client's proposed protocols, or if the handshake has not happened yet, ``None`` is returned.

    .. versionadded:: 3.5